mucommander/mucommander/package/readme.txt

 - Local symbolic links are packed properly into zip and tar archives.
 - Unpacking of 7z archives is now faster and more reliable using a newer native library.
 - The filename cell is rendered differently when renaming a file to reflect that the filename is editable when no text is selected.
+- Change keyboard shortcuts to use the 'cmd' key instead of 'ctrl' key on macOS.

 Localization:
 -